marktlinn/Blogr/README.md

 ## Lessons Learned:
 This was the first time I had used Nextjs so was a nice introduction to it.
 As part of this project and alongside I did a lot of research also into the functionality of Nextjs and have learnt alot about SSR vs CSR vs SSG vs ISR which was very interesting.
 <br/>
 Also this was the first time I had used Bootstrap, I've experience with other UI frameworks and libraries but had never used Bootstrap.
-Using it in conjunction with Nextjs preseneted some issues and good learning opportunities regarding restyling and customising the Bootstrap styles.
+Using it in conjunction with Nextjs presented some issues and good learning opportunities regarding reconfiguring and customising the Bootstrap styles.